Pjose/Cplus/Data Types/README.md

-# Cplus
+# Data Types

-This is a repository for C++ tutorials and sample projects.
-It holds sample C++ codes that demonstrate specific features/topics in C++ programming.
+Sample C++ programs to explain the primitive data types found in C++ programming language and how to use them.